ballerina-platform/ballerina-spec/test/test-framework-spec.md

 <li>groups : [“&lt;test group name&gt;”, ...]
 <ul>

-<li>List of group names, one or more, that this test belongs to
+<li>List of group names one or more that this test belongs to
 </li>
 </ul>
 </li>